MikeAmputer/ClickHouse.Facades/README.md

   - Fully async contract
   - [Migration template](https://github.com/MikeAmputer/ClickHouse.Facades/tree/master/src/ClickHouse.Facades.Templates) for .NET CLI
 - **Contexts:** provides a way to work with ClickHouse contexts, allowing you to organize your database operations in a structured manner.
-  - Per context migrations, allowing separate migration management for distinct packages or components
+  - Context-specific migrations, allowing separate migration management for distinct packages or components
   - Parametrized queries (anonymous type parameters supported)
   - Query cancellation by termination on ClickHouse side
   - Transactions support (keeper is required)